Stop pouring out your pickle juice! Use it to tenderize steak instead.

 Yup, believe it.
-It’s like a perfectly pre-seasoned pour over for meat.
+A big ol’ jar of leftover pickle juice is like a perfectly pre-seasoned pour over for meat.
 The salt and garlic flavors are already there and the acid in the juice acts as a great meat tenderiser, helping particularly to break down tougher cuts.

 I’m having a bit of a love affair with skirt steak at the moment – it’s cheaper than flank, has a beautiful natural marbling and it’s very level in thickness and size so it always cooks up evenly.
 Skirt has to be cooked right, and does best at medium-rare (140-145f) otherwise it can be a little tough, but that’s why it’s perfect for use with the pickle juice brine!